If you are spoilt for choice as when to holiday, visiting Iceland in April is a great choice.

 Mid Range: Canopy by Hilton Reykjavik City Centre

 Luxury: Black Pearl Apartment Hotel

-While venturing outside of R, it is nice to get something unique.
+While venturing outside of Reykjavik, it is nice to stay somewhere unique.
 We would recommend accommodation with a hot tub for a premium Northern Lights viewing experience.
 Here are our top picks along the Golden Circle.